Tylenol Autism Lawsuit

 Moreover, Walmart is also asking Judge Cote to put the claims on hold while Walmart immediately appeals the decision.
 It is very unlikely that Judge Cote will grant either of these requests.

 The court’s denial of Walmart’s preemption motion was supported by a strong, well-reasoned opinion.
-Walmart’s attorneys are not going to change her mind by simply rephrasing their arguments.
+Walmart’s attorneys will not change her mind by simply rephrasing their arguments.
 The request for an immediate appeal is also a long shot.
 Motions to dismiss based on preemption get denied in mass tort cases all the time and immediate appeals are never allowed.

 November 20, 2022 – Types of Cases in the Tylenol Class Action

 We talk most about autism and ADHD.
-But our law firm considering cases involving:
+But our law firm is considering cases involving:

 * Asperger’s Syndrome